tomnewton/cloud-run-twitter-ephemeral/README.md

 3. Create a Cloud Pub/Sub `topic` for Cloud Scheduler to publish to.
 4. Create a Cloud Pub/Sub `subscription` that will subscribe to the `topic` we created, and invoke our Cloud Run `service` using a `service account` with the _Google Run Invoker_ privilage.

+## Why Ruby?

+TL;DR I work at Shopify now.

+You can use pretty much any language you want.
+See the Cloud Run docs.

 ## Steps to make this work

 Keep in mind you can go into the console to setup most of this, but where possible we'll use the `gcloud` command line tool.